dsychin/dsychin.github.io/README.md

 # Personal Portfolio Website
-This is my portfolio website made following the design mockup for one of Udacity's Full Stack Web Developer Project.
+This is my portfolio website.
 ## Prerequisites
 - A modern web browser
 ## Usage Instructions